Location - Peak Range National Park, Isaac Region, Central Queensland, Australia

 Return via the same route being careful of loose rocks and scree.

 Anvil Peak is less trafficked but still provides a rewarding view back to Lord Table Mountain.
 Anvil Peak is approximately 380 metres in length and is the southern extension to Lord Table Mountain.
-Summiting this peak is possible using fixed ropes to assist your ascent, however, these are weather, of unknown age, and should not be trusted with your life.
+Summiting this peak is possible using fixed ropes to assist your ascent, however, these ropes are weather, are of unknown age, and should not be trusted with your life.

 - There's mobile phone reception at the summit and in other places.